Great to have your Rushland boss serving humanity.

 This is during the manhunt for the marathon suspects.

-The co-anchor Aaron Burnett, co-anchor Chris Kumo, interviewed Eric Mercado, a former classmate of uh Sanaev, uh Aaron Burnett said, You said that you had a conversation with him where you uh you recall it terrorism actually came up.
+Aaron Burnett said, you said that you had a conversation with him where you recall that terrorism actually came up.

-It was along the lines of, you know, terrorism is when justified, you know, isn't necessarily, you know, a bad thing, which, you know, kind of red flag in your head.
+It was along the lines of, you know, terrorism is, when justified, you know, isn't necessarily, you know, a bad thing, which, you know, kind of red flag in your head.

-Uh, is that you give any context to it?
+I didn't give any context to it.

 Do you remember something that made that okay for him to say?

-I I can't really say.
+I can't really say.

-I just know that that was the conversation that was had, and in that conversation, you know, obviously, you know, my friends were kind of alerted, like, you know, well, but people say, you know, things all the time, and it's never you don't take it out of context.
+And in that conversation, obviously, my friends were kind of alerted, like, you know, well, but people say, you know, things all the time, and it's never, you know, take it out of context.

-No, no, you wouldn't uh nobody would ever make that connection.
+Nobody would ever make that connection.

-Chris Cuomo said he was having a conversation with a friend and said terrorism's not necessarily a bad thing?
+Chris Cuomo said he was having a conversation with a friend and said terrorism's not necessarily a bad thing.

 Yeah, yeah, when justified.